"Lies wouldn't exist but for believers"

 If someone tells a lie, and no one believes it, is the teller actually lying?

 Though difficult to admit, typically we rank our beliefs ahead of reality as a clever way of insisting we know what's real.
-"It must be real for me to believe it."
+"If I believe it, it has to be real."
 The firmer the belief, the harder we pretend that we know better than reality.
-And if we decide to believe something because someone else said it's true, we're nonetheless attempting to supplant truth with belief on behalf of the would-be liar.
+And if we decide to believe something because someone else said it's true, we're nonetheless attempting to supplant truth with belief—now on behalf of a would-be liar.
 "If 'we' (the plural form of 'I') believe it, than it must be true."
-And we can uphold this psychogenic tautology until of course reality comes along and proves the belief is empty of the truth, or counter to it.
-Left holding a worthless belief, it's easier to scapegoat some liar (ourself or another) that sold it to us than admit to a bad cognitive investment.
+And we can uphold this psychogenic tautology until of course reality comes along in the form of suffering and proves the belief is empty of the truth—or counter to it.
+Left holding a harmful belief, it's easier to scapegoat some liar that sold it to us than admit to a bad cognitive investment.
 But a mind that consistently looks to reality instead of belief for the truth isn't such an eager lie enabler.

-As we favor reality over belief, we aren't so easily deceived, and our lives will go better.
+As we favor reality over belief, we aren't so easily deceived nor frequently punished for misrepresenting reality in our own minds, and our lives will go better.
 Reality, which never lies, guarantees it.